Gracie and Rachel

-Gracie and Rachel is a chamber pop piano-violin duo composed of singer-keyboardist Gracie Coates and violinist Rachel Ruggles, high school friends from Berkeley, California based out of Brooklyn, New York.
+Gracie and Rachel is a chamber pop piano-violin duo composed of singer-keyboardist Gracie Coates and violinist Rachel Ruggles, high school friends from Berkeley, California based in Brooklyn, New York.

 Background

 Coates and Ruggles met at Berkeley High School in dance class when they were assigned to make a song for the class’s dance show.
 Coates went on to study at Berklee College of Music and Ruggles at Jacobs School of Music at Indiana University, but they continued to rehearse together over video calls, creating music that combined Coates' pop songwriting with Ruggles’ classical training, before they decided to move to Brooklyn to play music together.